High School Enrichment (non-CCAP) Student Application Process and Relevant FCC Policies

 For more information including application links and step-by-step instructions regarding the online application process, please see the FCC High School Enrichment webpage.

-After submitting an enrollment packet, students will receive a receipt of application submission sent to their SCCCD email address notifying them their application is received and information on important next steps they must take.
-High School Enrichment (HSE) counselors will review the packet for accuracy (name, date of birth, and SCCCD ID#, signatures, transcript included, and home school affidavit (if applicable)), eligibility (high school grade level, high school GPA, grades in previous college classes), and confirm submission has happened at least two weeks prior to start of classes.
+After digitally signing and submitting an enrollment packet, the packet will automatically be forwarded to the high school and HSE office for signatures and processing.
+High School Enrichment (HSE) counselors will review the packet for accuracy (name, date of birth, and SCCCD ID#, signatures, transcript included, and home school affidavit (if applicable)), eligibility (high school grade level and grades in previous college classes), and confirm submission has happened at least two weeks prior to start of classes.

-After this initial confirmation email, the HSE office will only contact the student if registration is denied or the application is incomplete.
+After the packet has been signed, processed, and enrollment/denials have been processed, all parties will receive a final copy of the form.
+The HSE office will only contact the student if registration is denied or the application is incomplete/has errors.
 The HSE office will not contact the student to notify them of registration or waitlist status.
 This means that it will be the student’s responsibility to monitor their SCCCD email and Self-Service accounts for these updates.

 If registered into the class, the student can find the course information in Self-Service under “Register for Classes/View My Schedule”.